Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Method

 \section{Method}

-We conduct our ASR experiments on two popular benchmarks: Switchboard \cite{swbd93} and LibriSpeech \cite{librispeech15}.
+We conduct ASR experiments on two popular benchmarks: Switchboard \cite{swbd93} and LibriSpeech \cite{librispeech15}.
 The LibriSpeech corpus consists of 960 hours of read English speech from audiobooks sampled at 16 kHz.
-Switchboard is a 300 hour corpus of English telephone conversations sampled at 8 kHz.
+Switchboard consists of approximately 300 hours of English telephone conversations sampled at 8 kHz.
 The Switchboard audio is resampled to 16 kHz for the experiments involving the W2V2-based system, to make it compatible with the pretrained feature extractor.
-The two speaker recognition systems used to generate auxiliary inputs, are trained on the VoxCeleb \cite{Nagrani17} dataset, which is comprised of 1.2 million utterances from 7.3k different speakers.
+The speaker recognition systems (i-vector, x-vector, and ECAPA-TDNN) used to generate auxiliary inputs, are trained on the VoxCeleb \cite{Nagrani17} dataset, which is comprised of 1.2 million utterances from 7.3k different speakers.

-We train baseline transformer- and W2V2-based ASR models with minor architectural differences depending on the dataset.
+Baseline transformer- and W2V2-based ASR models are trained with minor architectural differences depending on the dataset.
 The same models are trained with additional speaker embeddings included at different parts of the overall system.
-We contributed our baseline recipes for training models based on wav2vec 2.0 and transformers on Switchboard data to the SpeechBrain project \cite{speechbrain}.\footnote{The contribution is currently under review and will soon be available at {\url{https://github.com/speechbrain/speechbrain}} under \texttt{recipes/Switchboard}.}

-The block diagrams in Figure \ref{fig:architecture} illustrate the composition of both architectures used in this work.
-Parameters that are kept constant throughout all experiments (e.g. dropout probability or channels in convolutional layers) are included in the figure.
+The block diagrams in Figure \ref{fig:architecture_w2v} and Figure \ref{fig:architecture_trafo} illustrate the composition of both architectures used in this work, as well as the integration of speaker embeddings.
+Parameters that are kept constant throughout all experiments (e.g. dropout probability or channels in convolutional layers) are included in the figures.

-Unless otherwise stated, we use 80-dimensional Mel filterbank features with a frame-width of 25ms and a frame-shift of 10ms as acoustic input features.
-We employ 1000 subword units estimated via unigram language modeling as recognition tokens \cite{kudo18entencepiece}.
-To evaluate the effect of speaker adaptation under varying noise conditions, the test data is augmented with additive noises from the MUSAN corpus \cite{musan2015} at constant signal-to-noise ratios of 18, 9, and 0.
+We use 80-dimensional Mel filterbank features with a frame-width of 25ms and a frame-shift of 10ms as acoustic input features for the transformer, the ECAPA-TDNN and the x-vector system.
+The pretrained wav2vec 2.0 model receives raw waveform inputs.
+We employ 1000 subword units \cite{kudo18entencepiece} estimated via unigram language modeling as recognition tokens for the ASR models.
+To evaluate the effect of speaker adaptation under varying noise conditions, the test data is augmented with randomly chosen additive noises from the MUSAN corpus \cite{musan2015} at constant signal-to-noise ratios of 18, 9, and 0.
+We choose the speech portion of the MUSAN corpus, which comprises approximately 60 hours of various speech recordings.